schurhammer/gig/README.md

 # gig

 Gig is a gleam compiler written in gleam.
+Made with fairy dust and duct tape.

 ## How to use

-`gleam run -m gig program.gleam`
+`gleam run -m gig program.gleam [--nogc] [--release]`

 This will compile the file to `program.c` and then use gcc to compile to a binary named `program`.

 Note: at the moment `program.gleam` must be a standalone gleam file.
 Imports are not supported yet.

+Optional flags:
+- nogc: disable garbage collection
+- release: enable optimisation

+Dependencies:
+- gcc is used to compile to binary
+- Boehm GC library needs to be installed (or use --nogc)

 ## Feature / Todo List